-The Equal Rights Amendment
+The History of the Equal Rights Amendment

 “The need for a federal Equal Rights Amendment remains as compelling as it was in 1978, when now Supreme Court Justice Ruth Bader Ginsburg wrote in the Harvard Women's Law Journal: "With the Equal Rights Amendment, we may expect Congress and the state legislatures to undertake in earnest, systematically and pervasively, the law revision so long deferred.
 And in the event of legislative default, the courts will have an unassailable basis for applying the bedrock principle: All men and all women are created equal."
 EqualRightsAmendment.org